-Here's What You Should Know About Donating To The Red Cross For Hurricane Harvey
+Should You Donate To Red Cross For Hurricane Harvey?
+They Have An Uneasy History

 As Hurricane Harvey continues to displace Texans, many in the country are left wondering how they can help.
 Big names like Barack Obama have suggested donating to the Red Cross; you can set up donations on Facebook or instantly donate $10 via text.
 But should you donate to the Red Cross?
 The Red Cross has become ubiquitous with disaster relief, always quick to start accepting donations, but ProPublica and NPR, among others, have raised questions about where, exactly, your donations go.

-There have been murmurs about the Red Cross's effectiveness for years — and every once in a while, a big story hits the organization — but it is still considered one of the foremost names in disaster relief.
+EARLIER: There have been murmurs about the Red Cross's effectiveness for years -- and every once in a while, a big story hits the organization -- but it is still considered one of the foremost names in disaster relief.
 However, with compounding claims of mismanagement of funds and lack of organization on-the-ground in disaster areas, folks are starting to worry about whether or not their money is really going to help victims.
 And now it might be happening again: NPR reported on Aug.
 30 that Red Cross officials don't know what percentage of dollars donated will go to actually helping Harvey victims.
 Elite Daily reached out to the Red Cross for comment, but did not hear back at time of publication.

 This is troubling news at a time when Harvey victims and Houston itself needs every dollar possible to not only start the long road to recovery but also to sustain temporary shelters, access to medicine and food, and more for evacuees.

-Note: UPDATE: The Red Cross tells Elite Daily, "The donations we receive are put to excellent use, and we are proud to be good stewards of donor dollars, every day and for every response."
-The organization adds that "an average of 91 cents of every dollar the Red Cross spends is invested in humanitarian services programs."